the-cryptozoologist/wordle-sindarin-edition/README.md

-# wordle-sindarin-edition
+# Wordle: Sindarin Edition

+## Description:

-Wordle clone with a twist (WIP)
+Wordle clone - with a twist.

+(Currently in the works!)